MINNEAPOLIS In an arena a thousand miles from Brandon Roy's new home, the conversation twisted in a way it's never twisted before.

 No one has talked about Roy like this before.
 You wouldn't have dared back then, just three years ago, though it seems like so many more.
 You wouldn't have dared.
 Not before the retirement.
 Not since the comeback.
 Not really ever.

 But in the bowels of the newest NBA arena, where everything is shiny and solid and years away from being broken, Nets coach Avery Johnson is insinuating that Brandon Roy might be the opposite of all that.
-He's maybe broken, maybe healing, definitely a work in progress ...
+He's maybe broken, maybe healing, definitely a work in progress in his return from an early ...